laustock/qlc-plus-docker/README.md

 # QLC+ dockerfile

-This repo was starte by me Laurenz Stockhamer.
-HEY!

-At first i want to say that this is no professionelle dockerfile, because I am no expert in makeing dockerfiles so pls be nice.

 This dockerfile makes a dockerimage that runs QLC+ in a container with a stable-slim version of debian as baseimage.

 QLC+ is a open-source light controll application for more infos see https://qlcplus.org/ or https://github.com/mcallegari/qlcplus/.